Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Chime and Ally both offer free checking and savings, but Ally has a little more to offer.

 Chime and Ally are both online banking options.
 Chime offers checking and savings, a credit-building secured card, overdraft services and cash advances.
-Ally is more of a traditional option with typical products like checking and savings, certificates of deposit (CDs), a money market account (MMA), credit cards and investing and lending services.
-Both have affordable deposit accounts, but Ally has more products and services and better APYs on savings.
+Ally is more of a traditional option with typical products like checking and savings, certificates of deposit (CDs), a money market account (MMA), investing and lending services.
+Both have affordable deposit accounts, but if you don’t want to jump through hoops to get a good savings APY, Ally is probably the way to go.

 Chime vs. Ally: A quick comparison